Frequently Asked Questions

 1. Ensure that all NTU graduates are exposed to a holistic education that is grounded in future-ready skills;

-2. Equip NTU graduates with the skills to acquire new knowledge and adapt to several career changes over their lifetime; and
+2. Equip NTU graduates with the skills to acquire new knowledge and adapt to career changes over their lifetime; and

 3. Prepare NTU graduates for lifelong learning and global citizenship.